steveklabnik/rust_for_rubyists/book/chapter-04.md

     task '<main>' failed at 'Some tests failed', /some/path/to/something

-Because we removed the `println`, it complains that we've imported, but not used it.
-Nice!
-You can see it gives us the message, the file name, and the line number.
-Great.

 Super simple.
 That's all you need to know to get started.
 Next up: FizzBuzz.